lsql-csv: A tool for CSV files data querying from the shell with short queries.

 Arithmetic expression

-So far, we just met all kinds of blocks, and only if block accepts an arithmetic expression and the other accepts a select expression.
-What if we needed to run an arithmetic expression inside a select expression?
+So far, we just met all kinds of blocks, and only the if block accepts the arithmetic expression, and the other accepts the select expression.
+What if we needed to run the arithmetic expression inside the select expression?
 There is a special syntax $(...) for it.

 For example: